xin-hedera/hedera-mirror-node/docs/design/stacked-state-frames.md

 The database layer does no caching at all, but stacked on top of it is a _read only_ cache that passed through missing reads to the upstream database layer and then holds the returned value.
 All subsequent reads of that key will be returned directly from the RO cache.

 These two layers form the stack base.
-This base is _reused_ over the multiple-calls to the same contract with the same parameters and the same Hedera state during a single call to `eth_estimateGas`.
+This base is _reused_ over the multiple-calls to the same contract with the same parameters and the same state during a single call to `eth_estimateGas`.

 Above the stack base comes read-write cache levels, one for each contract call in progress.
-They're like call-frames, but hold only Hedera state objects.
+They're like call-frames, but hold only state objects.
 As each nested contract call is made a new empty one is pushed onto the stack, using the previous top-of-stack as its upstream cache.

 At any time the cache can return values that it holds, or, if it knows that it has never been asked for a value, it will call its upstream asking for that value, and on return, store it.

-When a contract call completes successfully you commit its Hedera state changes to its upstream.
+When a contract call completes successfully you commit its state changes to its upstream.
 If the contract call fails you simply pop the top of the stack and throw it away.
 You never commit to the stack base (the RO cache frame there) - or if you do, it will fail.

 ## What are the allowable states of a cache line?